 Personal Injury Lawyer White Plains, NY

 Contacting a personal injury lawyer White Plains, NY victims recommend will be in your best interest in the wake of an accident involving negligence.
 There are a plethora of accidents that may warrant taking legal action for damages that you have incurred.
-At Greenspan & Greenspan P.C., our team of experienced professionals can lead victims through the process of receiving the compensation they are entitled to.
+At Greenspan & Greenspan P.C., our team of experienced professionals can lead New York victims through the process of receiving the compensation they are entitled to.
 We can guide you through the process by gathering critical pieces of evidence and moving forward with your case before the statute of limitations expires.

 Common Personal Injury Legal Cases

 In most cases, injured accident victims were not planning on sustaining injuries.
 Personal injury accidents are not typically something people plan for.
 As a result, the losses from an accident can be substantial.
 While recovering, expenses could financially impact you and your family in a significant way.
 If you are a loved one who has suffered an injury due to another’s negligence, it’s critical to contact our office.
 We have represented a wide range of personal injury cases:

 - Motorcycle Accidents

 - Premises Liability